mscharmann/privacy-rarefaction/README.md

 ## Outputs
-- quantitative results
+- quantitative results: permutation_results.txt - to decide whether Y-hemizygous or W-hemizygous contigs exist

-- qualitative results
+- qualitative results: female_specific_candidates.txt and male_specific_candidates.txt - to decide which contigs are the best candidates

 # Tutorial